ottorinobruni/WebApiCachingInMemory/README.md

 - **Redis Cache Implementation**: Learn how to set up Redis caching in your .NET Minimal API.
 - **In-Memory Caching**: Explore the previous implementation of in-memory caching in .NET Console apps.
+- **Hybrid Cache**: Discover how to combine in-memory and distributed caching (e.g., Redis) to achieve a balance between performance and scalability.
+This implementation ensures that frequently accessed data is served quickly from memory while maintaining consistency with a distributed cache for larger datasets.

 ## Contents